enso-org/hiring/people/senior-react-developer.md

-## GUI Developer
+## React Developer
-[Luna](https://luna-lang.org) is looking for a GUI developer to take charge of the design, development, and evolution of a new WebGL-based GUI for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring strong technical skills and a passion for user experience, this could be the role for you.
+[Luna](https://luna-lang.org) is looking for a senior react developer to take charge of the design, development and evolution of a new responsive front-end for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you bring strong technical experience and a passion for user experience, this role could be the one for you.

-As a GUI developer you'll be a key part of bringing the vision for Luna 2.0 into reality, with your work being integral to the realisation of the next iteration of Luna.
-You'll be able to collaborate with world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub to name a few), and make your indelible mark on the future of Luna.
+As a senior react developer, you'll spearhead the design of the new user-interface for Luna 2.0, designing and building a front-end that can run across multiple browsers and in electron.
+Your work will become an integral part of Luna as you collaborate with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, to name a few), and to make your mark on Luna's future.

-**What You'll Do**
+#### What You're Looking For
-As a GUI developer you'll be in charge of the creation of the new front-end for the Luna IDE: Luna Studio.
+As a senior react developer developer you'll be in charge of the creation of the new front-end for the Luna IDE: Luna Studio.
 This will involve:

-- Working closely with stakeholders and customers to design intuitive solutions that unobtrusively enable a fluid workflow.
+- Working closely with stakeholders and customers to design an interface that is both intuitive and fluid to work with.
-- Implement these solutions in a high-performance manner on top of web technologies to create a truly cross-platform GUI.
+- Implementing these solutions using modern front-end web-development technologies in a cross-platform manner to create an application that can run both in the browser and in electron.
-- Building a next-generation UI framework based on WebGL.
-- Work with the details of WebGL and JavaScript to ensure a seamless and performant experience for users.
+- Managing and working around cross-browser compatibility issues.
-- Contribute to the creation of a vibrant open-source project and its ecosystem.
+- Contributing to the testing and integration of the user interface, from both functional and UI standpoints.

-**The Skills We're Looking For**
+#### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

 - A strong focus on both user experience and aesthetics.
-- Experience with OpenGL or WebGL, and the related GLSL.
-We'd also hope for knowledge of GPU pipelines and architectures, and practical experience in optimising GLSL.
-- Knowledge and experience with JavaScript (or a related language such as CoffeeScript or TypeScript), and practical usage of it for large-scale projects.
+- Strong practical experience implementing large-scale, user-facing applications in JavaScript.
+- A strong understanding, based on practical experience, of modern front-end frameworks, with a focus on React.
+- An understanding of cross-browser compatibility issues, and experience working around such problems.
+- Familiarity with front-end build tools such as Webpack and Gulp.
+- Experience with testing tools, both for integration and for front-end (e.g.
+  Selenium).

 It would be a big bonus if you had:

-- Knowledge of PureScript, Elm, Haskell, or some other strongly-typed functional programming language.
 - Experience with visual programming systems such as Houdini, Max/MSP, Lab VIEW, or Touch Designer.
+- Experience with languages that compile to JavaScript such as CoffeeScript or TypeScript

 ## About Luna
 Luna is an award-winning general-purpose programming language and data-science